Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Method

 \section{Method}

-The overall framework of BDM is shown in the Fig.\ref{fig:BDM}.
-It adopts a backbone-branch architecture similar to ControlNet\cite{DBLP:journals/corr/abs-2302-05543}, with the difference being that the branch uses Chinese CLIP\cite{chinese-clip} as the text encoder, and the feature input of the branch is identical to that of the backbone.
-The backbone is responsible for providing the same latent space as the English communities, while the branch is responsible for finding appropriate offsets in the latent space, allowing native language semantic features to be injected into the English latent space.
+The overall framework of BDM is shown in the Fig.\ref{fig:BDM structure}.
+It adopts a backbone-branch architecture similar to ControlNet\cite{zhang2023adding} and the backbone is responsible for providing the same latent space as the English communities, while the branch is responsible for finding appropriate offsets in the latent space, allowing native language semantic features to be injected into the English latent space.